 time.
 Currently the Commission is using YouTube to recruit new librarians to the

 profession and to share staff presentations.

-Christa and Michael have YouTube accounts with some personally created videos and a ton of favorites.
+Christa has a YouTube account with some personally created videos and a ton of favorites.